rozhanvassef/DataMining_apartment_rent_dataset/README.md

   -Statistical analysis to gain deeper insights into rental pricing patterns.

 This analysis provides meaningful insights into how different factors, such as amenities and house characteristics, affect rental prices.

+The 'apartment_ren.csv' which is the main dataset ,and 'dallas.png' which is needed in the part 3 of the project are uploaded.